akka/akka/akka-docs/rst/java/cluster-sharding.rst

 the messages via a ``ShardRegion`` actor provided by this extension, which knows how to route the message with the entity id to the final destination.

+Cluster sharding will not be active on members with status :ref:`WeaklyUp <weakly_up_java>` if that feature is enabled.

 An Example
 ----------